hs950559/coryrylan.com/_posts/2016-02-10-introduction-to-angular-ngclass-and-ngstyle.md

 ---
 layout: post
-title: Introduction to Angular 2 ngClass and ngStyle
+title: Introduction to Angular ngClass and ngStyle
-description: Learn how to dynamically control CSS and CSS classes and in Angular 2
+description: Learn how to dynamically control CSS and CSS classes and in Angular
-keywords: Cory Rylan, Angular 2, AngularJS, CSS
+keywords: Cory Rylan, Angular, CSS
-tags: angular2, css
+tags: angular, css
 date: 2016-02-10
-updated: 2016-08-10
+updated: 2016-12-19
-permalink: /blog/introduction-to-angular-2-ngclass-and-ngstyle
+permalink: /blog/introduction-to-angular-ngclass-and-ngstyle
 demo: http://plnkr.co/edit/HyB1rg7xxWqCNwTuZCYV?p=preview
 ---

+{% include ng-version.html %}

 Creating dynamic styles in web applications can be a real pain.
-Luckily with Angular 2 we have multiple ways to handle our dynamic CSS and CSS classes with the new template syntax as well as some built in directives.
+Luckily with Angular we have multiple ways to handle our dynamic CSS and CSS classes with the new template syntax as well as some built in directives.

 ## Angular Template Property Syntax